Raspberry Vinegar Recipe

 Makes about 1½ pints (870 ml) of Raspberry Vinegar.

-Making Your Own Flavoured Oils & Vinegars Help
+For More Information on Making Flavoured Oils & Vinegars

 I HAVE JUST FOUND THIS SITE BY SHEER CHANCE.
 WE HAVE A SMALL ALLOTMENT AND I FREEZE EVERYTHING.
 CAN YOU FREEZE MOST OF THESE RECIPES I CAN NOT FIND ON HERE IF YOU CAN.